andrewbt/geotrellis-site/docs/tutorials/webservice/spray.rst

 Using GeoTrellis
 ----------------

 Now we are ready to start using GeoTrellis.
 When we use GeoTrellis we are building objects that know how to perform Operation(s) and in what order.
-However the work is delayed until either ``.run`` or ``.get`` is called.
+However, the actual work of performing these Operation(s) is delayed until either ``.run`` or ``.get`` is called.

-Lets look at some code.
-First we'll need these imports for the rest of the tutorial:
+Let's look at some code.
+First, we'll need these imports for the rest of the tutorial:

 .. includecode:: code/GeoTrellisService.scala
   :snippet: Imports